top of page

 I am from Northern Wisconsin and grew up on beautiful Kelly Lake.
 I am an enrolled member of the Keweenaw Bay Indian Community of Upper Michigan.
 I lived in the Bay Area of California for eight years and have settled in Madison, Wisconsin.

-I recently started competing in triathlon and am now a 2x Ironman Finisher.
-I competed in 2024 70.3 Ironman World Championships in New Zealand and qualified for 2025 Ironman World Championships in Kona, Hawaii.
+I recently started competing in triathlon in 2023 and am now a 3x Ironman and 4x 70.3 Ironman Finisher.
+I competed in 2024 70.3 Ironman World Championships in New Zealand and 2025 Ironman World Championships in Kona, Hawaii.
+I finished 2024 and 2025 within the top 2% in my Age Group in Ironman standings.
+I won first overall woman for the 2025 Wisconsin Triathlon Series.

 My fiance proposed to me on the finish line of 2024 Ironman Wisconsin.
-We are planning to be married in May 2025.
-We have a dog named Waffle and a kitten named Blackberry.
+We are planning to be married in May 2026.
+We have four rescue fur babies: a dog Waffle and three cats: Fido, Tiger, and Blackberry.

 bottom of page